-To ensure that your marketing efforts aren't wasted, it is vital to really understand what your customers need from you in the first place.
+To ensure that your marketing efforts aren't wasted when building customer loyalty in B2B, it is vital to really understand what your customers need from you in the first place.

 We are going to look at some of the different customers states that you might encounter in the B2B relationship and how you can identify these within your customers segments: